 But, as the witness explained, she would soon be fearing for her life.

 "He just sat down on my face," she said through tears.
 "I couldn't breathe."

-Her forearms were also held down, the court heard.
+The accused was also holding her down, the court heard.

 "I couldn't move my arms, I couldn't breathe, so I started kicking - trying to indicate I couldn't breathe," she said.

-The then-university student told the court she managed to "turn my head slightly to the left so I could get a slither of breath".
+The then-university student said she finally managed to turn her head slightly and get a sliver of air.